RanvierMUD/ranviermud/docs/extending/bundles.md

 Bundles are the way you modify Ranvier's functionality without having to touch the core code.
 They let you modify basically everything about the game: how commands are interpreted, commands themselves, channels, items, rooms, NPCs, quests, login flow, and spell effects.

 [TOC]

 ## Default Bundles

 Ranvier comes with a set of bundles that provide a base level amount of functionality expected in most Diku-style MUDs.
+These bundles are _example_ implementations.
+They are absolutely stable enough to act as a base for your game but if you wish to write your game from scratch using only the core engine it's entirely possible to disable all of these bundles with no harm whatsoever.

-* `core-areas` - Small example area demonstrating diku-style rooms, NPCs, items, and quests.
+* `ranvier-areas` - Small example area demonstrating diku-style rooms, NPCs, items, and quests.
-* `core-channels` - Set of example channels: say, tell, yell, and chat
+* `ranvier-channels` - Set of example channels: say, tell, yell, and chat
-* `core-classes` - A basic example of classes, skills (active and passive), and spells
+* `ranvier-classes` - A basic example of classes, skills (active and passive), and spells
-* `core-combat` - Basic diku style real-time auto combat
+* `ranvier-combat` - Basic diku style real-time auto combat
-* `core-commands` - Set of basic diku style commands: movement, look, get, drop, wear, who, etc.
+* `ranvier-commands` - Set of basic diku style commands: movement, look, get, drop, wear, who, etc.
-* `core-effects` - Set of example spell effects
+* `ranvier-effects` - Set of example spell effects
-* `core-input-events` - Diku-style implementation of login flow with accounts and Diku-style command interpretation
+* `ranvier-input-events` - Diku-style implementation of login flow with accounts and Diku-style command interpretation
     * **Warning:** Disabling this bundle is ill-advised unless you have studied well the [Events](events.md) documentation
-* `core-player-events` - Example implementation of experience/leveling for the player
+* `ranvier-player-events` - Example implementation of experience/leveling for the player
 * `debug-commands` - Commands useful while debugging (`givexp` for example)
     * **Warning:** It is highly recommend that you disable this module for your live server as it would otherwise effectively give players access to cheatcodes

-These bundles are not _required_ to be enabled but some of the `core-` bundles do have interdependencies.
 If you would like to modify one of the core bundles it's recommended that you disable the bundle you wish to modify, copy it to your own bundle and modify that.
 This way you can safely pull in updates without worrying about conflicts.

 ## Enabling &amp; Disabling Bundles

 To enable or disable a bundle simply add/remove the bundle name from `bundles` in the `ranvier.json` config.
 You can see an overview of that file in the [Server Config](../server_config.md) section.

 ## Creating a Bundle

 Each individual bundle is a standalone modification to the game, think of them like a Skyrim mod.
 A mod could add a single item or it could completely transform the game.
 Unlike Skyrim mods load order does not matter.

 To create a new bundle simply create a new directory underneath `bundles/`.
 Inside your bundle directory you may have any or all of the folders/files below.

 ### What's in a Bundle

 A bundle can contain any or all of the following children though it's suggested that you keep your bundles as modular as possible.
 Click on any of the items below to see an in-depth tutorial.

 <pre>
 <a href="../areas/">areas/</a>